numfocus/DISCOVER-Cookbook/venue-selection.md

 - 🍎 Reserve seats in rooms for folks who might need it (wheelchair, crutches, cane, etc.).
 Choose easily-accessible seats, such as at the end of a row on the aisle.
 - 🍎 Create wide aisles between chairs to make it easier for people who are mobility-impaired to navigate the room.
+- A corridor width of at least 2.5m is required for two power chairs to pass each other.
 - Reduce conference sprawl to support access for people who are mobility-impaired.
+- Consider marking and enforcing "No Standing Zones" through rooms such as foyers that are both gathering areas and regions people must pass through.
+(A 2.5m "corridor" marked on the ground in yellow tape is ideal.)
 - Consider making remote access available via livestream, recorded talks, etc.
 - Make sure the building is wheelchair accessible.
 (In U.S. this is typically required by law.)
 - Be aware of how far/near the closest wheelchair-accessible restrooms are.
 Attempt to shorten this distance when possible and be sure all staff know where to direct attendees who require a wheelchair-accessible restroom.